Statement of Purpose

 Singing Groups and Folk Dancers

-Many enjoyable social activities and celebrations are held at the club, among them are the concerts presented in the Spring, Fall and at Christmas by the Men's Chorus, Women's Chorus and Youth Chorus.
+Many enjoyable cultural activities and celebrations are held at the club, among them are the concerts presented in the Spring, Fall and at Christmas by the Men's Chorus, Women's Chorus and Youth Chorus.
 Singers also participate in District and National Saengerfests.
 All concerts are free and open to the public.
 Since 1981, members of the Dayton Liederkranz Volkstaenzer have brought dancing entertainment to many area public celebrations.
 They enjoy entertaining with their authentic folk dances from Germany, Austria and Switzerland.
 They are members of the German-Austrian Folk Dance Association.

 Dayton Liederkranz-Turner's spacious, air-conditioned ballroom with bar and stage is available for wedding receptions, concerts, parties and other gatherings.
 Convenient free parking is available.